shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Bystander

 At level 3, you learn how to keep other people from interacting with you.
-As an action, you can make yourself invisible.
+As an action, you can spend 10 Spell Points to make yourself invisible.
 The duration of this effect is equal to your Spell Duration.
-You can use this feature a number of times equal to your Proficiency Bonus, regaining all expended uses after a long rest.

-As a free action, you can dismiss this effect.
+As an action, you can dismiss this effect.

 This effect ends automatically if you attack or cast a spell.